wendorf/postgres-operator/latest/content/_index.md

 each one.
 With that said, the PostgreSQL Operator is designed to be storage class agnostic and has been demonstrated to work with additional Storage Classes.

+The PGO Postgres Operator project source code is available subject to the [Apache 2.0 license](https://raw.githubusercontent.com/CrunchyData/postgres-operator/master/LICENSE.md) with the PGO logo and branding assets covered by [our trademark guidelines](/logos/TRADEMARKS.md).